holonym-foundation/example-issuer/README.md

     "secret", // Required.
     "rawCreds.firstName",
     "rawCreds.middleName",
-    "rawCreds.lastName",
+    "iat", // Required.
     "scope", // Required.
 ]
 ```

 The syntax used in `fieldsInLeaf` follows the JSON dot notation convention (used by MongoDB, for example).
 In the above example, `rawCreds.firstName` means that the value of the `firstName` field in the `rawCreds` object is to be used.
-The `rawCreds` object is the `rawCreds` property of the JSON object returned by the GET endpoint.

 ### Redirect requirements